Mellanox/nic-configuration-operator/README.md

 #### Implementation details:

 The NicDevice CRD is created and reconciled by the configuration daemon.
 The reconciliation logic scheme can be found [here](docs/nic-configuration-reconcile-diagram.png).

-## Provisioning a storage class for NIC FW upgrade

-To enable the NIC FW upgrade feature, `nicFirmwareStorage.pvcName` parameter should be provided in the helm chart.
-There is an option to create a new PVC or use the existing one.
-Firmware binaries will be provisioned by a provisioner controller which will watch for NICFirmwareSource obj and provision the binaries in a shared volume enabled by the given storage class.
-Node agents will need to make sure that the reference NICFirmwareSource object is fully reconciled (status.state == Success) before proceeding with firmware update.

-### Example of the storage class deployment

-To set up a persistent NFS storage in the cluster, the [example from the CSI NFS Driver repository](https://github.com/kubernetes-csi/csi-driver-nfs/blob/master/deploy/example/nfs-provisioner/README.md) might be used.
-After deploying the NFS server and NFS CSI driver, the [storage class](https://github.com/kubernetes-csi/csi-driver-nfs/blob/master/deploy/example/storageclass-nfs.yaml) should be deployed.
-The name of the storage class can then be passed to the NIC Configuration Operator helm chart.